vinej/pyarchive/README.md

 Task's Kinds
-    array       :   create a simple list of scalar values in memory csv         :   read a csv file in memory query       :   execute a SQL query or a stored procedure save        :   save into a csv/excel file information created by previous tasks
+    array       :   create a simple list of scalar values in memory. the name of the array is also the name of the column created in memory csv         :   read a csv file in memory query       :   execute a SQL query or a stored procedure save        :   save into a csv/excel file information created by previous tasks